War of Saint-Sardos: Litigations and negotiations

 One of these was the small village of Saint-Sardos.
 The village was within the jurisdiction of the Duke of Aquitaine, but it also contained a Benedictine priory and the priory's motherhouse, the Abbey of Sarlat, lay outside.
 In 1318, the abbot petitioned Parlement to declare Saint-Sardos exempt from the King-Duke's jurisdiction.
 He also offered to build a bastide there.
 The case proceeded slowly, but in December 1322, the Parlement ruled in the abbot's favour.
-On 15 October 1323, a royal sergeant arrived at Saint-Sardos and erected a stake bearing the Arms of the King of France.
+On 15 October 1323, a royal sergeant arrived at Saint-Sardos and erected a stake bearing the arms of the King of France.

 Local landowners were not too pleased.
 They feared that the new bastide would attract settlers from their own estates and thus diminish their own incomes.
-The night after the sergeant's arrival, Raymond-Bernard, lord of Montpezat, raided Saint-Sardos.
+The night after the sergeant's arrival, Raymond-Bernard, the lord of Montpezat, raided Saint-Sardos.
 He burned the village to the ground and hanged the sergeant at his own stake.
 Ralph Basset, the Seneschal of Gascony and highest English official in France, had met with Raymond-Bernard only two days before the raid.
 The French government accused him of authorising the crime.

-Edward II had more than enough problems at home, and did not need a diplomatic crisis with France.
-The news took more than five weeks to reach Edward II, and as soon as the news reached him, he sent a letter offering his apologies and proclaiming his innocence, promising to find and punish the culprit.
-Meanwhile, in Paris, a commission was appointed to investigate the facts and Ralph Basset had been summoned to appear before it.
-He declined to attend, sending some unconvincing excuses.
-On 21 December 1323, Edward II's chief advocate in the Parlement was seized and imprisoned in the Châtelet.
+Edward II had more than enough problems at home and did not need a diplomatic crisis with France.
+The news took more than five weeks to reach Edward II, and as soon as the news reached him, he sent a letter offering his apologies, proclaiming his innocence and promising to find and punish the culprit.
+Meanwhile, in Paris, a commission was appointed to investigate the facts, and Ralph Basset had been summoned to appear before it.
+He declined to attend and sent some unconvincing excuses.
+On 21 December 1323, Edward II's chief advocate in the Parlement, Pons Tournemire, his proctor in the assembly, was seized and imprisoned in the Châtelet.